OpenMixup: Open Mixup Toolbox and Benchmark for Visual Representation Learning: OpenMixup

 \section{OpenMixup}

-This section presents an introduction to our OpenMixup codebase framework and benchmark from four key aspects: supported methods and tasks, evaluation metrics, and experimental pipeline.
-OpenMixup provides a unified mixup-based model design and training framework implemented in PyTorch~\citep{nips2019pytorch}.
+This section introduces our OpenMixup codebase framework and benchmark from four key aspects: supported methods and tasks, evaluation metrics, and experimental pipeline.
+OpenMixup provides a unified framework implemented in PyTorch~\citep{nips2019pytorch} for mixup model design, training, and evaluation.
+The framework references MMClassification \citep{2020mmclassification} and follows the OpenMMLab coding style.
 We start with an overview of its composition.
-The framework design makes reference to MMClassification \citep{2020mmclassification} following the OpenMMLab coding style.
-As shown in Figure~\ref{fig:overview}, the whole training process here is fragmented into multiple components, including model architecture ({\texttt{.openmixup.models}}), data pre-processing ({\texttt{.openmixup.datasets}}), mixup policies ({\texttt{.openmixup.models.utils.augments}}), script tools ({\texttt{.tools}}) \textit{etc.} For instance, vision models are summarized into several building blocks (\textit{e.g.}, backbone, neck, head \textit{etc.}) in {\texttt{.openmixup.models}}.
-This modular architecture allows researchers to easily craft models by incorporating different components as needed.
-With the help of configuration files in {\texttt{.configs}}, users can tailor specialized visual classification models and their associated training strategies with ease.
-In addition, benchmark configuration ({\texttt{.benchmarks}}) and benchmarking results ({\texttt{.tools.model\underline{ }zoos}}) are also provided in OpenMixup.
-Benchmarking details are discussed below.
+As shown in Figure~\ref{fig:overview}, the whole training process here is fragmented into multiple components, including model architecture ({\texttt{.openmixup.models}}), data pre-processing ({\texttt{.openmixup.datasets}}), mixup policies ({\texttt{.openmixup.models.utils.augments}}), script tools ({\texttt{.tools}}) \textit{etc.} For instance, vision models are summarized into modular building blocks (\textit{e.g.}, backbone, neck, head \textit{etc.}) in {\texttt{.openmixup.models}}.
+This modular architecture enables practitioners to easily craft models by incorporating different components through configuration files in {\texttt{.configs}}.
+As such, users can readily customize their specified vision models and training strategies.
+In addition, benchmarking configuration ({\texttt{.benchmarks}}) and results ({\texttt{.tools.model\underline{ }zoos}}) are also provided in the codebase.
+Additional benchmarking configurations and details are discussed below.